Lynching of Deborah Yakubu

-On 12 May 2022, Deborah Samuel Yakubu, a second-year Christian college student, was stoned to death by a mob of Muslim students in Sokoto, Nigeria, after being accused of blasphemy against Islam.
+On 12 May 2022, Deborah Samuel Yakubu, a second-year Nigerian Christian college student, was stoned to death by a mob of Muslim students in Sokoto, Nigeria, after being accused of blasphemy against Islam.
 The Muslim suspects arrested were charged with "criminal conspiracy and incitement of public disturbance", bailable offences with a maximum two year jail time.
 A team of 34 lawyers led by Prof. Mansur Ibrahim defended the suspects who were subsequently acquitted by the court citing non-showing of prosecution lawyers.

 Background

 Nigeria is roughly evenly divided into a largely Muslim north and a Christian south.
-Twelve of Nigeria's thirty-six states are Muslim-majority with Sunni Islam as the predominant religion, and they operate Sharia courts as well as irreligious customary courts.
+Twelve of Nigeria's 36 states are Muslim-majority with Sunni Islam as the predominant religion, and they operate Sharia courts as well as irreligious customary courts.
 Sharia courts may treat blasphemy against Islam as deserving of several punishments up to, and including, execution.

 Vigilantism and extrajudicial killings have sometimes occurred after accusations of blasphemy.